 Why Kombucha Tea?

-Helping the digestive tract – the combination of probiotics supplied to the gut and low pH to support stomach acidity, has led many people turn to Kombucha tea (along with a nutritious diet) to help regulate their digestive systems.
+Helping the digestive tract – the combination of probiotics supplied to the gut and low pH to support stomach acidity, has led many people turn to KT (along with a nutritious diet) to help regulate their digestive systems.
 Also, Kombucha tea is known to kill the h. pylori bacteria on contact – the same bacteria linked to ulcers.

 Reducing cravings – because it is an adaptogen, Kombucha’s effects are varied.
-Many people drink Kombucha tea as pre-meal hunger control and even to reduce cravings.
+Many people drink it as pre-meal hunger control and even to reduce cravings.
 Others may find it helps settle an upset system and thereby boost appetite.
 Also, Kombucha tea is relatively low in sugar, especially when compared to commercially-available sodas, energy drinks, juices or even many tea drinks that can contribute to weight gain, which makes it a delicious and healthier beverage alternative.

-Athlete support – some drinkers have even reported improved flexibility and fluidity of movement, including athletes who swear by Kombucha as their post workout recovery drink.
+Athlete support – some drinkers have even reported improved flexibility and fluidity of movement, including athletes who swear by the Booch as their post workout recovery drink.
 This could be because there are studies showing properly brewed Kombucha contains specific joint-healthy substances, or the precursors the body needs to make them, like Glucuronic acid, Chondroitin sulphate and Glucosamine, for example.
 Many say the hydration they experience from consuming Kombucha to replace fluids lost while exercising is far superior to commercial sports drinks or water.

 Learn About Kombucha